neuroscales/nifti-zarr/README.md

 formats—which store array data contiguously in a single file—are limited at large scales as
 1. They often do not store data at multiple resolutions;
-2. They do not offer efficient parallel access to data chunks.
+2. They do not offer efficient parallel access to data chunks;
-3. They do not efficiently compress 3D raster data
+3. They do not efficiently compress 3D (raster) data

-These limits are very clear when it comes to visualizing very large data volumes, which cannot be loaded in full in memory.
-In this context, it is preferable to only load the data required to display the current view (either a large field-of-view at low-resolution, or a small field-of-view at high resolution).
+These limits are very clear when it comes to visualizing very large data volumes, which cannot be loaded in memory in full.
+In this context, it is preferable to only load the data required to display a given scene (either a large field-of-view at low-resolution, or a small field-of-view at high resolution).

 The zarr format was developed to bypass the limitations of single-file formats such as HDF5.
 The microscopy community is currently developping its own standard for cloud-friendly biomedical imaging data: OME-NGFF.
-It build on zarr and adds rules for storing multi-resolutions images and medical-specific metadata such as axis names and voxel sizes.
-However, the microscopy community has needs in terms of metadata and coordinate-space description that are relatively complex, as they need to conform to different organs, different acquisition systems, or different tissue processing pipelines.
-This has drastically slowed down the adoption of a coordinate transform standard—the current version (0.5) only handles canonical scales and offsets—and has also made the future coordinate transform standard much more complicated.
+It builds on zarr and adds rules for storing multi-resolutions images and medical-specific metadata such as axis names and voxel sizes.
+However, the microscopy community has needs in terms of metadata and coordinate-space description that are relatively complex, as they need to conform to different organs, a wide range of acquisition systems, and different tissue processing pipelines.
+This has drastically slowed down the adoption of a coordinate transform standard, which hampers the use of OME-NGFF with neuroimaging data in two ways:
+1. the current version  of the format (0.4) only handles canonical scales and offsets
+2. the coordinate transform standard being drafted is much more flexible than required for pure neuroimaging applications, which may prevent its widespread adoption by the neuroimaging community.

 In contrast, the neuroimaging community has adopted and used a standard "world" coordinate frame for decades, where